TheMarlboroMan/hey-waiter/README.md

 - Add music
 - Add sounds
 - Graphics
-- Some bug shows up on serving and sigsevs
-- Menu:
-	- start
-	- how to play
-	- options
-		- controls
-		- volume
-		- volume
 - Help controller explaining the sytems
 - Add software version to title.

 # BUGS:

+- Some bug shows up on serving and sigsevs

 # Credits: